Federal appeals court: Male-only draft is constitutional

 In a decision that overturned a 2019 ruling by a Texas-based federal judge, a panel of the 5th U.S. Circuit Court of Appeals in New Orleans said “only the Supreme Court may revise its precedent.”

 The case was argued in March and was the result of a lawsuit by the National Coalition for Men and two men challenging the male-only draft.
-They argued that the 1981 case was decided at a time when women were largely absent from combat.
+They argued the 1981 case was decided when women were largely absent from combat.

 Plaintiffs in the case could seek a rehearing before the full 17-judge appeals court or go to the Supreme Court.
 Harry Crouch, president of the National Coalition for Men, said organization leaders will discuss their next move with attorneys.
 “All I can tell you is we will be moving the case forward,” he said.